James Y. JOHNSON

 two considered so far, be explained in terms of classical

-the discrete energy states in which alone any system can exist are
+that the discrete energy states in which alone any system can

-emission of radiation whose frequency is the difference between
+accompanied by the emission of radiation whose frequency is the

 Detection and Adjustment of